geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-ingest-export.md

 The `export` command has 3 required flags:

 `-c` or `--catalog` to specify the name of the catalog table
-`-f` or `--feature-name` to give the name of the feature to export
+`-fn` or `--feature-name` to give the name of the feature to export
-`-o` or `--format` to specify the output format (csv, tsv, shp, geojson, or gml)
+`-fmt` or `--format` to specify the output format (csv, tsv, shp, geojson, or gml)

 Additionally, you can specify more details about the kind of export you would like to perform with `export`'s optional flags.
 Those are:

-`-a` or `--attributes` - the attributes of the feature to return
+`-at` or `--attributes` - the attributes of the feature to return
-`-m` or `--maxFeatures` - the maximum number of features to return in an export
+`-max` or `--max-features` - the maximum number of features to return in an export
 `-q` or `--query` - a CQL query to perform on the features to return only subset of features matching the query
-`-s` or `--stdout` - add to export to STDOUT; useful for piping output to other commands

-We'll use the `--maxFeatures` flag to ensure our dataset is small and quick to export.
+We'll use the `--max-features` flag to ensure our dataset is small and quick to export.
 First, we'll export to CSV with the following command:

 {% highlight bash %}
-geomesa export -u username -p password -c gdelt_Ukraine -f gdelt -o csv -m 50
+geomesa export -u username -p password -c gdelt_Ukraine -fn gdelt -fmt csv -m 50
 {% endhighlight %}

 Now, run the above command four additional times, changing the `--format` flag to `tsv`, `shp`,